Ahhi's works are created by combining patterns he calls “cells,” which truly resemble living cells.

 Down

-Ahhi Choi
+Ahhi Choi / Ahi Choi

 Born in Hyogo Prefecture in 1983.

-During his studies in Los Angeles, he traveled extensively along the West Coast, exploring a series of national parks such as Death Valley, the Grand Canyon, and Yellowstone.
+While studying abroad in Los Angeles, he traveled extensively along the West Coast, exploring a series of national parks such as Death Valley, the Grand Canyon, and Yellowstone.